Which are the best hikes in Los Alcornocales natural park in Cadiz?

 The parking spot would be the blue icon.
 The full Hike from the parking and back is around 10-11km with medium difficulty.

-Rio de la Miel and Guadalmesí-Llanos de Juncal hikes.
+Hike Rio de la Miel-El Pelayo, and Guadalmesí-Llanos de Juncal hikes.

 To enter this land I recommend to ask for permission and call in advance to ensure that that day there is no hunting.
 Moreover, if you do the Llanos de Juncal hike in Los Alcornocales natural park you must have a permit.
 Llanos de juncal hike is in the north part of the yellow hike.
 Call 856587508, or send an email to this natural park to ask for a permit when you hike here.

-The Rio de la Miel hike is a circular medium hike (red hike) 14km length.
-It gets very busy so it will be better if you avoid going during a bank holiday or weekend.
+The Rio de la Miel hike is a circular medium hike (red hike) 10km length.
+It gets very busy in the Rio de la miel section, so avoid going during a bank holiday or weekend.
 The yellow hike has the llanos de juncal walk as well as the Guadalmesi hike.
 You can find lausilva subtropical forest in these hikes.
 The yellow hike is a circular 17km hike with high difficulty.

 If you are interested in doing a guided hiking tour surrounded by nature and learn about local plants and culture then keep reading.
 Furthermore, this natural park has the largest cork oak forest in Spain.
 If you are interested in learning more about cork, please click here.